 Etihad requires carry-on bags to weigh less than 7 kg (15.5 lbs.) and personal items to weigh less than 5 kg (11 lbs).
-However, they don’t weight your carry-on items prior to boarding, so you’re generally not going to have a problem if it’s too heavy.
-The weight issue applies to checked baggage more than carry-on bags, since they weigh your checked bags when you check in for you flight.
+However, they don’t weigh your carry-on items prior to boarding, so you’re generally not going to have a problem if it’s too heavy.
+The weight issue applies to check baggage more than carry-on bags since they weigh your checked bags when you check in for your flight.

 Etihad Flights to or from the US

-If you’re flying to or from the US, please keep in mind:
+If you’re flying to or from the U.S. on Etihad, please keep in mind:

 - All electronic devices and accessories must be charged and you may be asked to switch them on to prove this

-- Loose or spare batteries, power banks, e-cigarettes, e-pipes or other personal vaporisers may only be carried in your cabin baggage and are not permitted in checked baggage
+- Loose or spare batteries, power banks, e-cigarettes, e-pipes, or other personal vaporizers may only be carried in your cabin baggage and are not permitted in checked baggage

 - Powder substances or granular materials weighing 350ml/350g/12oz or greater are not permitted in your cabin baggage and must be placed in your checked baggage

 Medically-prescribed powder substances, including baby formula and cremated human remains are exempt from these regulations provided that they are sealed, not tampered with and have supporting evidence.
 Duty-Free items contained in Security Tamper Evident Bags are also exempt as long as they have been purchased after clearing US Customs and Border Protection in Abu Dhabi International Airport.

 Etihad Airways Liquids Allowance

 The rules for carry-on liquids are set by the TSA, EASA, and FAA.
 Etihad doesn’t have its own specific Liquids Policy, they just enforce the rules and policies of the Authorities.